Ym0T/pterodactyl-nginx-egg/README.md

 - **Step 4:** Create a new server and select the "Nginx" egg
 - **Step 5:** Select the corresponding Docker image with the desired PHP version
 - **Step 6:** Fill in the text fields.
 Whether Wordpress is desired or not.
 It is important to **enter the selected PHP version in the PHP version field**.

 ## FAQ

 #### In which folder do I upload my files for my site?
 Here the "www" folder is used as a public folder, which can be accessed by everyone.
 Added files can be accessed in this folder.

+## How to use https://
+Go to the file: /home/container/nginx/conf.d/default.conf

+Change "listen" to: listen <YOUR_PORT> ssl;
+Please also change the spacer distance.
+Otherwise the "listen" will be overwritten each time the egg is restarted.

+Add the following lines:
+    ssl_certificate /home/container/your_cert.crt;
+    ssl_certificate_key /home/container/your_cert_key.key;
+    ssl_protocols TLSv1.2 TLSv1.3;
+    ssl_ciphers HIGH:!aNULL:!MD5;

+Adjust the lines accordingly.
+Furthermore, if not already done, adjust to your domain: "server_name www.example.com";

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)